-- Age: An episode is excluded if the patient is older than 64 ( $>64$ ) years of age on the day of the triggering event, or younger than 10 ( $<10$ ) years of age on the day of the triggering event.
+- Age: An episode is excluded if the patient is younger than 1 (<1) years of age or older than 64 (>64) years of age on the day of the triggering event.
 See section 6 for the definition of member age. - Death: An episode is excluded if the patient has a patient discharge status of "expired" on any inpatient or outpatient claim assigned to the episode window.
-The claim may be an included claim or not. - Left against medical advice: An episode is excluded if a patient has a discharge status of "left against medical advice or discontinued care" on any inpatient or outpatient claim during the episode window.
-The claim may be an included claim or not.
+The claim may be an included claim or not. - Left Against Medical Advice: An episode is excluded if a patient has a discharge status of "left against medical advice or discontinued care" on any inpatient or outpatient claim during the episode window.
+The claim may be an included claim or not. - Pre- or Post-exposure prophylaxis (PrEP or PEP): An episode is excluded if the patient is taking ART for pre- or post-exposure prophylaxis and has not acquired HIV.